beginner-corp/docs.begin.com/src/shared/docs/en/share-code/sharing-common-code.md

 Create either or both `src/shared` and `src/views` directories.

-- All files within the `src/shared` directory will automatically be available to each of the functions with your project.
+- All files within the src/shared directory will automatically be available to each of your project's functions.
 - All files within the `src/views` directory will be automatically available to all of your `GET` functions.

 ```bash